Distributed Team Challenges

-2. Team on Monday and Thursday had extra daily where team members shared some personal story, that increased the bonding.
+2. Team on Monday and Thursday had extra daily where team members shared some personal stories, which increased the bonding.

 3. Sharing pictures of family or weekend story

-4. Love for food came as common things between the team.
+4. Love for food came as a common thing between the team.

 6. Members validated the assumptions they had about other cultures

-7. Retroes were done in early hours with rotation based on the time zone
+7. Retroes were done in the early hours with rotation based on the time zone

 First, I will facilitate a conversation with the entire team together to figure out the challenges they see.
 And let them figure out what and how they fix it.
 I step into Servant leadership in this situation.
-This activity needs to be triggered at periodic cadence hopefully at retrospective so that team being a Self-organized team they find and fix their issues.
+This activity needs to be triggered at a periodic cadence hopefully in retrospect so that the team being a Self-organized team finds and fix its issues.